Mercè Rodoreda: Geneva

-In 1961, she sent another work to the same award, Death in Spring, which did not win either, but rather it was Josep Maria Espinàs with The Last Landing who was victorious.
+In 1961, she sent another work to the same award, Death in Spring, which did not win either.
+Rather, Josep Maria Espinàs's The Last Landing was victorious.

 In 1965, Rodoreda took the first steps in the publication of her Complete Works after a request from Joaquim Molas, however they would not be published in Ediciones 62 until 1977.
-The work did not include any of her first four works (I am an honest woman?, What cannot escape, A day in the life of a man and Crime) because she considered that they were the result of her inexperience and she agreed to rewrite Aloma to adapt it to the level of her current work; and that it would be reissued in 1969.
+The work did not include any of her first four works (I am an honest woman?, What cannot escape, A day in the life of a man and Crime) because she considered them the result of her inexperience.
+She agreed to rewrite Aloma to adapt it to the level of her current work, it was reissued in 1969.

-In 1966, her mother, Montserrat Gurguí, died; and three years later her uncle-husband, Joan Gurguí.
+In 1966, her mother, Montserrat Gurguí, died; and three years later her uncle-husband, Joan Gurguí, also passed.
 As a result of the death of her husband, the relationship between mother and son was strained due to problems with the distribution of the inheritance.
-However, in 1966 was the year in which La calle de las Camelias was published that received the Sant Jordi Prize without her having submitted a candidacy; This fact was used for the direction to decide to award a work already published.
+Also in 1966, La calle de las Camelias was published and received the Sant Jordi Prize without her having submitted a candidacy.
+This fact was used for the direction to decide to award a work already published.
 With this same novel she also received the Serra d'Or Critical Prize for Literature and Essay in 1967, and the Ramon Llull Novel Award in 1969.
 In 1967, she began working on the novel Broken Mirror, which years later would become one of the most successful works of the author.
 Broken mirror was the result of the reworking of the play A day that had not been able to premiere.
 She also published two works: Garden by the Sea and a collection of stories entitled My Cristina and other stories.

 From 1970 onwards, her work began to be translated into other languages, though her first translated work was La Plaza del Diamante in Spanish in 1965.
 In 1971, her feeling of exile was accentuated with the death of her companion of many years, Armand Obiols, at the Vienna University Hospital.
 This fact, together with the discovery of another Obiols lover, left her even more alone and broken in Switzerland.
 During those days, she wrote a shocking little card about the hard days she spent in the hospital; currently, this card is kept in the archives of the IEC.
-Consequently, after the reunion with some friends from the time of the Civil War, she decided to settle in 1972 in Carmen Manrubia's chalet in Romanyà de la Selva, without ceasing to reside in Geneva, albeit more and more sporadically.
+Consequently, after reuniting with some friends from the time of the Civil War, she decided to settle in 1972 in Carmen Manrubia's chalet in Romanyà de la Selva, without ceasing to reside in Geneva, albeit more and more sporadically.